-6. Compliance with Legal and Regulatory Requirements
+7. Compliance with Legal and Regulatory Requirements

 The Committee shall review reports from management members on: legal or compliance matters that may have a material impact on the Trust; the effectiveness of the Trust's compliance policies; and any material communications received from regulators.
 The Committee shall review management's evaluation of and representations relating to compliance with specific applicable law and guidance, and management's plans to remediate any deficiencies identified.
+The Committee shall be responsible for granting waivers to the Code of Conduct and Ethics of the Trust and Granite REIT Inc.

-7. Audit Committee Disclosure
+8. Audit Committee Disclosure

-The Committee shall prepare, review and approve any audit committee disclosures required by Applicable Requirements in the Trust's disclosure documents.
+The Committee shall prepare, review and recommend for Board approval any audit committee disclosures required by Applicable Requirements in the Trust's disclosure documents.

-8. Financial Executives
+9. Financial Executives